webKanchan1234/Ecommerce/README.md

 # E-commerce Grocery online delivery Project
 # Description
-Grocery ecommerce is a online platform from where anyone can order products related to grocery items.
+Grocery ecommerce is a online platform from where anyone can buy products related to grocery items.
 Users can see all the display products in a product category.
 Users can see on the basis of number of rating, product categories or search product related to any items
 Users can click on any product to get more information including pricing, number of reviews and rating.
 Users can select items and add them to their shopping cart.
 From shopping cart, they further move to check out payment or remove product from shopping cart.
 Admin create products, update and delete.Admin see the number of users, number of orders and number of reviews etc.
 # Features
 Admin features:
 - Login and register